SantiMunin/GeoReportv2-endpoints/README.md

 Use [git submodule](http://git-scm.com/book/en/Git-Tools-Submodules) if you want to add this repository to your project.
 It could be useful if you want your project to have the latest information about the cities which are using the [GeoReport v2 API](http://wiki.open311.org/GeoReport_v2).

  + `git submodule add https://github.com/SantiMunin/GeoReportv2-endpoints.git servers`
- + Load the file servers/cities.json in your library at build/run time.
+ + Load the file servers/cities.json in your library at build time.

 ### Network call